The Seal of the Prophets

 Prophet Muhammad’s father, Abdullah, died a few months before his birth and his mother, Amina, died when he was just six years old.
 He was then cared for by his grandfather, Abdul Muttalib, who also died two years later.
 He was then looked after by his uncle Abu Talib.

 Despite these hardships, the Holy Prophetsa grew up to be an honest, dignified, truthful, and intelligent person.
-He also helped his uncle with his trade, sometimes accompanying him on his travels to other lands.
+He helped his uncle with his trade, sometimes accompanying him on his travels to other lands.

 Prophet Muhammadsa led a pious and simple life.
 He was well-known for his willingness to help others and his conduct earned him the titles of As-Siddique (the most truthful) and Al-Amin (the most trustworthy).